 Nanny Cay Village

 Home to a large upscale expanding marina, hotel, shops, and restaurants, Nanny Cay Village is an up-and-coming nautical village in Tortola.
 Located between Road Town and West End, the marina hosts many of sailing’s top international events such as the ARC (Atlantic Rally for Cruisers) & the popular BVI Spring Regatta.
 You’ll find “yachties” from around the world gathered here.
+Recently an outer marina has been constructed to accommodate more visiting yachts.

 Having a hard time visualizing your crewed yacht vacation in the BVI?
 Take a look at a 7-day sample itinerary to get the ideas flowing and plan your trip.